I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - the judge found him/her to be a person with mental illness and committed him/her to the Oregon Health Authority; or

-- a judge found him/her to be a person with mental illness and issued an order prohibiting him/her from having a firearm as a result of the mental illness.*
+- a judge found him/her to be a person with mental illness and issued an order prohibiting him/her from having a firearm as a result of the mental illness.1

-- is a legal resident alien here less than six months;
+- is not a legal resident alien who has been here for six months or more;

 - is under 21;